 So far so good.
 Everything was going just as planned.
 It was around 9:30 pm, my contractions were less than two minutes, and they were strong.
 I thought for sure this baby was coming fast and was quite sure he would be born before midnight.

 I wasn’t able to rest throughout the day, so at this point, I was exhausted.
-I don’t remember exactly what time it was when I found myself in the shower with hot water pouring on me and a feeling of defeat.
+I don’t remember exactly what time it was when I found myself in the shower with hot water pouring on me with a feeling of defeat.
 I had very minimal breaks between the contractions and I remember looking at Scott saying, “I need a pep talk.”
 Shortly after that, I remember saying, “I am so tired.
 I don’t know if I can do this, I am so tired.”

 Scott did what he was supposed to and provided me assurance that I could do it and offered me encouragement and positive affirmations every chance he could.
 At one point we were standing in the bathroom with my arms around his neck and our eyes locked as I went through another contraction.
 I remember the midwife saying, “I wish you could see yourselves right now.”